johansatge/vuplicity/README.md

 ### Fix unsecure passphrases

-Passphrases are stored in clear text in the configuration file.
+Passphrases are stored in clear text in the configuration files.

-It may be nice to encrypt the file and ask for the password when starting the GUI.
+It may be nice to encrypt the files with a global passphrase, and ask the user when starting the GUI.

 ### Interactive CLI